Laurent Louis: Career

 In late 2013, Louis founded a movement called Belgians, Rise Up!
 (Debout Les Belges!).
 As of April 2014, it was said to be riven by internal conflict, and after the May 2014 Belgian federal elections, Louis announced that he was dissolving his party, which had received less than 1% of votes and would thus not receive any seat either at the federal or regional levels.

+In 2025, he founded a new Belgian political movement called 'Revolution!'.
+The movement aims to introduce direct democracy via Web3 technology and abolish political parties.
+Apart from that, members are free to vote as they wish.

 Accusations against public figures

 After accusing several prominent figures of pedophilia, a 2012 editorial in Le Vif accused Louis in turn of using anti-pedophile activism in order to promote himself.
 On 27 March 2014, during a parliamentary debate on the costs of the visit of the US President, Louis ended a speech by accusing the Prime Minister, Elio Di Rupo, of being a pedophile: "Thank you, Mister Pedophile… er, Prime Minister, sorry!"
 This led to the suspension of the session and the temporary withdrawal of Louis's right to speak before the chamber.
 Louis repeated this allegation in April 2014, during judicial proceedings against him for slander; he was convicted of some, but not all, of these allegations and received a suspended sentence of 8 months in prison on 17 June 2014.